KotonoSora/nara-vite-react-boilerplate/docs/CI_DEPLOY_GUIDE.md

 ## 🔐 Cloudflare Setup (Cloudflare Dashboard → My Profile → API Tokens)

 In a non-interactive environment, it's necessary to set a `CLOUDFLARE_API_TOKEN` environment variable for wrangler to work.
-Please go to [guide](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/) for instructions on how to create an api token, and assign its value to `CLOUDFLARE_API_TOKEN`
+Refer to the [guide](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/) for instructions on how to create an API token, and assign its value to `CLOUDFLARE_API_TOKEN`

 - Click Create Token → Use the Edit Cloudflare Workers template.
 - Click edit Token name